LanMalJR/Escape-Protocol/README.md

 Background Context
 The Maze Project involves developing a 3D game using raycasting techniques.
 Your primary objective is to create a fun and interactive maze game.

-Important: Follow the tasks in the order provided, unless a task depends on a previous one.
-Check out the tutorial links in the Tips and Links section for in-depth guidance and practice.

-Have fun with this project!

 Requirements
 General
 Compilation: Your files will be compiled on Ubuntu 14.04 LTS using gcc (version 4.8.4).